diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 The second parameter will receive the *PyModuleDef* we return from the init function.
 The spec parameter is a bit more interesting.
 There is a lot to understand about the ModuleSpec object and I will point you to [PEP 451](https://www.python.org/dev/peps/pep-0451/) for more informations on it.

-If a creation slot is not provided, Python will create the module trough the [PyModule_New function](https://github.com/python/cpython/blob/a24107b04c1277e3c1105f98aff5bfa3a98b33a0/Objects/moduleobject.c#L114).
+If a creation slot is not provided, Python will create the module through the [PyModule_New function](https://github.com/python/cpython/blob/a24107b04c1277e3c1105f98aff5bfa3a98b33a0/Objects/moduleobject.c#L114).
 I could not really find an example of a creation slot in the source code.
 It seems idiomatic to leave this part to Python.

 The second type points to a function with signature: